lzwjava/blog-source/resume.md

 * live-server, the backend of a knowledge live broadcast platform, 660 commits, PHP
 * live-mobile-web, the mobile frontend of a knowledge live broadcast platform, 528 commits, Vue & JavaScript
 * live-web, the desktop frontend of a knowledge live broadcast platform, 140 commits, Vue
+* live-wxapp, the WeChat Miniprogram of a knowledge live broadcast platform, 63 commits, JavaScript
 * code-review-server, the backend of a professional platform for code review, 275 commits, PHP
 * code-review-web, the frontend of a professional platform for code review, 302 commits, Vue & JavaScript
 * leanchat-ios, an iOS chat application, 556 commits, Objective-C
 * leanchat-android, an Android chat application, 412 commits, Java
 * curiosity-courses, a programming course, 215 commits, Chinese
 * LZAlbum, an iOS simple application like WeChat moments, 47 commits, Objective-C
+* TabsKiller, a Chrome plugin that helps to close tabs in the brower, 19 commits, JavaScript
+* Reveal-In-GitHub, an Xcode plugin, 57 commits, Objective-C
+* LvchenSign, a website of an advertising signage company, 40 commits, JavaScript
 * feynman-lectures-mobi, a tool to convert latex to SVG to create mobi ebook, 47 commits, Python
+* flower-recognition, a flower recognition Android application, 37 commits, Java
 * Creak, a simple HTML Parser, 49 commits, Swift

 ## Skills